Keyframes/jQuery.Keyframes/README.md

 Installation
 ------------
-Include script in the *head* of your document using the following line:
+Include script in your document using the following line:

 ```html
 <script src='/path/to/jquery.keyframes[.min].js'></script>
 ```

+Be sure to define and play animations after the page has loaded using jquerys $(window).load

 Vendor Prefixing
 ----------------